etodd/lasercrabs/README.md

 6. Ensure [Wwise](https://www.audiokinetic.com/) is installed and `WwiseCLI` is available on the path
 7. Run `setup-win.bat`
-8. Open `build/yearning.sln` in Visual Studio
+8. Open `build/deceiver.sln` in Visual Studio
-9. Set the `yearning` project as the default startup project
+9. Set the `deceiver` project as the default startup project
 10. Hit F5 to run the game

 Linux quickstart